(Updated Feb. 12, 2016)

-Descalso this season became the first Cardinals player since Taguchi in 2007 to produce a game-winning RBI in the ninth inning or later in consecutive games, according to Elias Sports Bureau.
+In 2011, Daniel Descalso became the first Cardinals player since So Taguchi in 2007 to produce a game-winning RBI in the ninth inning or later in consecutive games, according to Elias Sports Bureau.

 The next night, Descalso’s two-out single to center in the 11th off Ernesto Frieri scored Allen Craig from second, snapping a 2-2 tie and lifting the Cardinals to a 3-2 win over San Diego.
 Boxscore

 “I’ve just been trying to stay back and see the ball a little bit better, give myself maybe a split-second longer to make a decision instead of having to rush up there and fly up there,” Descalso told MLB.com.
 “Just keep trying to keep it simple.”

 Descalso hit .278 (22-for-79) with runners in scoring position for the 2011 Cardinals.